Predictive Analytics (2026): Turn Data Into Decisions (Not Dashboards)

 Example: Demand Forecasting for Retail

-Consider a specialty retailer with multiple locations dealing with an inventory problem.
-They're either overstocked (tying up cash in products that sit on shelves) or understocked (losing sales because popular items are out).
-Buyers are ordering based on intuition and last year's numbers, but consumer patterns have changed and they're flying blind.
+Consider a multi-location specialty retailer with an inventory problem.
+They're either overstocked (cash tied up in products sitting on shelves) or understocked (losing sales when popular items run out).
+Buyers order on intuition and last year's numbers, but consumer patterns have changed and they're flying blind.

 A demand forecasting system could combine historical sales data with external signals like weather forecasts for seasonal products, local events, and promotional calendars.
 The output is a rolling forecast that tells buyers what to order, how much, and when.